-Ireland: Visitors Health, Insurance, Travel Advice and Safety Tips
+Ireland: Visitors Health, Travel Insurance, and Safety Tips

 It’s said that on St. Patrick’s Day, everyone claims some Irish ancestry and it’s not altogether untrue.
 An estimated 70-80 million people around the world self-identify as having Irish heritage.
 Add in legendary hospitality, breathtaking natural landscapes, and complex history, and it’s no wonder Ireland is one of the world’s most beloved destinations, equally popular with students, expatriates, visitors, and independent thrill seekers.